cwrc/CWRC-Writer-Dev-Docs/README.md

 For CWRC, we typically install the following development tools:

 ```
-npm i -D tape commitizen, cz-conventional-changelog, husky, semantic-release, codecov.io, nyc
+npm i -D tape commitizen cz-conventional-changelog husky semantic-release codecov.io nyc watch faucet
 ```

 and for packages that are to be run on the browser also install:

 ```
-npm i -D babel-preset-es2015 babelify browserify browserify-istanbul
+npm i -D babel-preset-es2015 babelify browserify browserify-istanbul watchify concat-stream
 ```

+If the package makes http requests then you'll probably want to mock those calls to keep tests fast.
+We've used [nock](https://github.com/node-nock/nock) for node.js:

+npm i -D nock

+and [sinon](http://sinonjs.org) for mocking in the browser:

+npm i -D sinon

-You’d install whatever packages will be used by your new package (either to run on the server in Express.js or to be bundled up by browserify into the bundle that is sent down to the browser) like so (substitute whatever packages you’ll use, but you can install them anytime):
+You’d also install whatever packages will be used by your new package (either to run on the server in Express.js or to be bundled up by browserify into the bundle that is sent down to the browser) but saving them as standard dependencies like so (substitute whatever packages you’ll use, but you can install them anytime):

 ```
 npm i -S jquery bootstrap
 ```

-And finally install as a global, so it can be run from the command line:
+And finally install semantic-release-cli as a global, so it can be run from the command line:

 ```
 npm i -g semantic-release-cli